-CLIPS has also been designed for integration with other languages such as C and Java.
+CLIPS has also been designed for full integration with other languages such as C and Ada.
 In fact, CLIPS is an acronym for C Language Integrated Production System.
 Rules and objects form an integrated system too since rules can pattern-match on facts and objects.
 In addition to being used as a stand-alone tool, CLIPS can be called from a procedural language, perform its function, and then return control back to the calling program.
 Likewise, procedural code can be defined as external functions and called from CLIPS.
 When the external code completes execution, control returns to CLIPS.

-If you are already familiar with object-oriented programming in other languages such as Smalltalk, C++, Objective C, or Java, you know the advantages of objects in developing software.
+If you are already familiar with object-oriented programming in other languages such as C++, Smalltalk, Object C, or Turbo Pascal, you know the advantages of objects in developing software.
 If you are not familiar with object-oriented programming, you will find that CLIPS is an excellent tool for learning this new concept in software development.